 For weight loss, Wegovy is likely to be more effective because semaglutide is proven in medical research to have a dose-dependent effect.
 This means that the higher the dose (to a limit), the more effective the drug is.

 Since Wegovy contains a higher dose of semaglutide than Ozempic, this means that Wegovy is likely to be more effective for weight loss.
-Wegovy is also approved by the Food and Drug Administration (FDA) for weight loss, while Ozempic is not.
+Wegovy is also approved by the FDA for weight loss, while Ozempic is not.

 For type 2 diabetes, we would recommend that patients speak with their doctor about Ozempic, because Wegovy is not approved by the FDA to treat that condition, even though it’s been shown in some studies to have a blood-sugar-lowering effect.

-Drugs.com is a website where real patients of prescription medications can publish reviews sharing their experience.
-Their page on Wegovy reviews shows that the drug has an average rating of 6.8/10.
+Drugs.com is a website where patients taking prescription medication can publish reviews sharing their experience.
+The Drugs.com page on Wegovy reports an average rating of 7.1 out of 10 at the time of updating this article.

 The top positive review of Wegovy comes from a user called "Philly" who claims that the drug caused several positive health changes: